dgreif/ring/homebridge/README.md

       "email": "some.one@website.com",
       "password": "abc123!#",

-      // OPTIONAL.
-See below for details
-      "locationIds": ["488e4800-fcde-4493-969b-d1a06f683102", "4bbed7a7-06df-4f18-b3af-291c89854d60"],
+      // Optional.
+DO NOT INCLUDE UNLESS NEEDED.
+See below for details "locationIds": ["488e4800-fcde-4493-969b-d1a06f683102", "4bbed7a7-06df-4f18-b3af-291c89854d60"],
       "alarmOnEntryDelay": false,
       "beamDurationSeconds": 60,